Venom (character): Anne Weying

 Anne Weying as She-Venom.
 Art by Greg Luzniak.

 Anne Weying first appears in The Amazing Spider-Man #375.
 She is Eddie Brock's ex-wife and a successful lawyer.
 Weying assists Spider-Man by sharing some of Brock's history.
 Later, she follows Spider-Man to the amusement park where Venom had Peter's (fake) parents.
 She confronts Brock and manages to convince him to end his feud.
-After Sin-Eater shoots Ann as part of a crusade against social injustice, Ann becomes She-Venom when the Venom symbiote temporarily bonds with her to save her life.
+After Sin-Eater shoots Ann as part of a crusade against social injustice, Ann becomes She-Venom when Venom temporarily bonds with her to save her life.
 She-Venom lashes out against the men who had hurt her, and Brock becomes afraid for her (and of her) and compels the symbiote to return to him.
 Ann is left distraught at her actions while bonded.
 Later Ann is arrested on a false charge as part of a trap for Venom.
 She manages to warn Brock who sends the symbiote to her, allowing her to become She-Venom and escape custody.
 Some time later, Ann, traumatized by her experiences with Venom and the symbiote, commits suicide after seeing Spider-Man pass by her window in a black costume, believing it is Brock returning for her.

 Patricia Robertson

 The story follows U.S. Army communication specialist Patricia Robertson.
 During a supply run to an Ararat Corporation owned outpost she discovers everyone at the installation dead except for one scientist.
 It is revealed that the Ararat Corporation is run by an alien colony of miniature spider robots led by an entity named Bob, that have infiltrated the American government.
 The Ararat Corporation has cloned Venom to facilitate the extermination of humanity, but the clone ravages its hosts.
 The clone is responsible for the death of the outpost crew.

 Robertson finds an ally in the Suit, a mysterious individual made of the same miniature robots as Bob, revealed to have been accidentally brought to Earth by Reed Richards.
 The Suit modifies Robertson while she is unconscious to allow her to control the clone if it bonds with her.
 The Suit sabotages Wolverine, the clones favored host, forcing it to bond with Robertson.
 One of Bob's agents convinces Robertston to kill the real Venom to save humanity, causing her to free the incarcerated Venom.
 She and Venom fight, but Venom escapes.
 Bob remotely deactivates the technology allowing Robertson to control the clone forcing her to rely on willpower.
 Later, Robertson and Venom again fight, and Venom absorbs the clone.
 Venom decides to carry out the clone's mission given to it by the Ararat corporation.
 The series did not continue and the plot remained unresolved as of 2012.
-The Venom symbiote would later regurgitate and expel the clone from its body, allowing it to bond with a teenager named Andrea "Andi" Benton.
+Venom would later regurgitate and expel the clone from its body, allowing it to bond with a teenager named Andrea "Andi" Benton.
 Taking the name Mania, Benton became Agent Venom's partner for a time.